LeeCampbell/IntroToRx/content/01_WhyRx.md

 (A brief grammatical aside: although the phrase "Reactive Extensions" is plural, when we reduce it to just Rx.NET or Rx, we treat it as a singular noun.
 This is inconsistent, but saying "Rx are..." sounds plain weird.)

-For example, C# has integrated query features that we might use to find all of the entries in a list that meet some criteria.
+For example, C# offers integrated query features that we might use to find all of the entries in a list that meet some criteria.
 If we have some `List<Trade> trades` variable, we might write this:

 ```cs
 var bigTrades =